mfroeling/QMRITools-website/pages/bids_main.md

 - `sub-<name>`: The subject label which is an unique identifier for each subject.
 All data of this subject should be contained within this subjects folder.
 - `ses-<index>`: The session label which can be repeated scans of the same protocol, for example for reproducibility studies
-- `stk-<index>`: For imaging extremisties it is not uncommon to acquire the data in multiple stacks that have to be merged.
+- `stk-<index>`: For imaging extremities it is not uncommon to acquire the data in multiple stacks that have to be merged.
 This label indicates the stack number.
-- `rep-<index>`: For muscle studies sometimes dynmaic experiments are performed, e.g. the same data type but in different conditions (for example ankle flexion) within the same session.
-This label indicates the reptetion discription.
+- `rep-<index>`: For muscle studies sometimes dynamic experiments are performed, e.g. the same data type but in different conditions (for example ankle flexion) within the same session.
+This label indicates the repetition description.

 #### Muscle-BIDS types

-The current datatype suffixes are recognized and can be automatically be processed and have their own folders:
+The current data-type suffixes are recognized and can be automatically be processed and have their own folders:

-- `_megre`: Multi echo gradient echo scans (minimal of 3 echos) that will be used to perform Dixon reconstruction.
+- `_megre`: Multi-echo gradient echo scans (minimal of 3 echos) that will be used to perform Dixon reconstruction.
-- `_dwi`: Diffusion weigthed data.
-All diffusion weighted data has the same preporocessing.
-Based on the script configuration it can be used for: fasculation detection, DTI analysis or IVIM analysis, or any combination of these.
+- `_dwi`: Diffusion weighted data.
+All diffusion weighted data has the same pre-processing.
+Based on the script configuration it can be used for: fasciculation detection, DTI analysis or IVIM analysis, or any combination of these.
-- `_t2`: Multi echo spin echo scans that will be used for EPG-based T2 reconstruction.
+- `_t2`: Multi-echo spin echo scans that will be used for EPG-based T2 reconstruction.
 - `_seg`: Muscle segmentations.

 #### Muscle-BIDS suffixes